Astzesk/challenge-python-cash-machine/README.md

 ### **Phase I - Script Development**

-This subsection contains code examples and descriptions and many more about phase one.
+This subsection contains code examples and descriptions, many more about phase one.

 #### Example 1 - Main Description